lamensje/YouTube-DL-Simple-TUI/README.md

 Default save path is on the same drive, in the folder "YouTube", next to the folder where the .bat file is located.
 Example:
-If you executable is located in "D:\Youtube-DL\YouTube-DL-Simple-TUI.bat", the default save folder would be "D:\YouTube\\*PlaylistName*\\*VideoTitle*.
+If you executable this bat file located in "D:\Youtube-DL\YouTube-DL-Simple-TUI.bat", the default save folder would be "D:\YouTube\\*PlaylistName*\\*VideoTitle*.

 Metadata is as following: